nypublicradio/audiogram/INSTALL.md

 ## Ubuntu 14.04+ installation

-Note: if you're using something with very little memory, like a Digital Ocean micro droplet, it might cause an installation problem on the last step.
+Note: if you're using something with < 1GB of RAM, like a Digital Ocean micro droplet, it might cause an installation problem on the last step.
 See [Linux troubleshooting](INSTALL.md#linux-troubleshooting) below for how to fix it.

 An example bootstrap script for installing Audiogram on Ubuntu looks like this: